devplayer0/cvos/README.md

 # <img src="logo.png" alt="CVos logo" width="24" height="24"> CVos - a bootable PDF
-CVos "converts" a PDF into a bootable disk image (based on Linux) which can view itself - while still being usable as a PDF!
+CVos "converts" a PDF into a bootable disk image (based on Linux) which can view itself - while remaining usable as a PDF!

 <p align="center">
   <img alt="Demo" src="demo.gif?raw=true">
 </p>

-You can grab an example bootable PDF from the [releases page](https://github.com/devplayer0/cvos/releases).
+You can grab a sample bootable PDF from the [releases page](https://github.com/devplayer0/cvos/releases) (it's a copy of my CV!).

 Inspired by [Curriculum Bootloader](https://github.com/pjimenezmateo/curriculum-bootloader).